- Site Builder is available to those using items (Inventory > Items), a feature of our classic version of Checkfront.

-This block allows you to list up to six of your items.
-In the inventory block editor, you’ll find inventory search dropdowns, allowing you to select the items you would like to display.
-Your item’s image will display on the left, coupled on the right with the item’s title and summary (as configured in your Checkfront account).
+This block allows you to list up to six of your items or products.
+In the inventory block editor, you’ll find inventory search dropdowns, allowing you to select the items or products you would like to display.
+Your item’s or product's image will display on the left, coupled on the right with the item’s or product's title and summary (as configured in your Checkfront account).
 This block also allows you to enter an optional headline and subheading, which will appear centered above the block.
-On a desktop computer, the inventory items will be listed in a grid.
-However, in tablet and mobile views, the items will realign into a horizontal scroll for easy swiping on handheld devices.
+On a desktop computer, the inventory items or products will be listed in a grid.
+However, in tablet and mobile views, the items or products will realign into a horizontal scroll for easy swiping on handheld devices.

 Featured Item Block

-The featured item block allows you to highlight a specific item in your inventory which will be displayed as a large full-width image with the item’s name, summary, and a customizable (text) button.
-The image used is the first image that you have uploaded for the item in your Checkfront account.
+The featured item block allows you to highlight a specific item or product in your inventory which will be displayed as a large full-width image with the item’s or product's name, summary, and a customizable (text) button.
+The image used is the first image that you have uploaded for the item or product in your Checkfront account.
 Due to the larger format, we suggest an image that has a minimum width of 1920px.
 This will help to ensure good clarity when viewed on a larger screen.

 Call to Action Block